Ivan Bošnjak (footballer): Club career

 Bošnjak started his professional career at local club HNK Cibalia in the 1996–97 season.
 He went on to move to Hajduk Split in 2000 and left the club after two seasons for Al-Ittihad Tripoli from Libya, where he spent a season without getting a chance to make a single appearance in an official match.
 He came back to Croatia by signing with Dinamo Zagreb in 2004.
 At the club level, he had his biggest personal successes while being named the best player of the Croatian First League in 2000 and becoming the league's top goalscorer in 2006 with 22 goals scored.
-He transferred to China League One club Chongqing Lifan at season 2011.
-In March 2012, Bošnjak joined Rijeka.
-It is reported that Bošnjak has agreed to terms with Brunei's DPMM FC on a transfer in February 2013. on 2014 Bošnjak has agreed to terms with Persija Jakarta.
+He transferred to China League One club Chongqing Lifan in the 2011 season.
+In March 2012, Bošnjak joined Rijeka in his native country.
+He agreed terms with Brunei's DPMM FC in February 2013, but only lasted at the S.League club until May.
+The following year, Bošnjak moved to Persija Jakarta.